-- lettuce, tomato, onions, and crisp Farmer's Garden pickles by Vlasic for topping
+- lettuce - tomato, onions, and crisp pickles for topping

-- Meanwhile, start a fire at your charcoal grill using desired method.
+- Meanwhile, start a fire at your charcoal grill using your desired method.

 - When garlic can be handled, squeeze cloves into a bowl.
 Mix in reserved bacon fat and mash into a paste.